ryedin/site/_deployment/load-balancers.md

 </table>

 <div class="block-callout block-show-callout type-info" markdown="1">
-If no protocol label is specified then the protocol will be assumed to be `tcp`.
+If no protocol label is specified the default of `tcp` will be used.
 </div>

 #### End-to-end encryption